aiven/devportal/docs/platform/howto/move-to-gcp-marketplace-billing.rst

 Gather the required information
 -------------------------------

-Aiven will need some information from both your existing and your new subscriptions in order to perform the migration.
+Aiven will need some information from both your existing and new subscriptions in order to perform the migration.

 **From your existing Aiven account:**